selimslab/selimslab.github.io/_NOTES/stem/technology/distibuted-systems/lsm-trees.md

 Compaction costs

-If compaction is not configured well, it may get behind the writes, leading to disk full,
+If compaction is not configured well, it may get behind the writes, leading to a disk full,

 and slower writes due to checking more segments